 Recipe & Nutritional Info: Pumpkin Peanut Butter Cups

 If you're dying for a sweet, cold treat, try these mocha chip ice pops that come in at just 75 calories per serving.
 The calories are low thanks to some clever swaps like almond milk for calorie-heavy dairy.

 This frozen treat has six grams of protein thanks to adding protein powder to the mix.
-And if you're looking for that mid-afternoon pick me up, this recipe calls for instant espresso so you can get your caffeine fix all while indulging guilt-free — a way better option than one of those Starbuck drinks.
+And if you're looking for that mid-afternoon pick me up, this recipe calls for instant espresso so you can get your caffeine fix all while enjoying a tasty treat — a way better option than one of those Starbuck drinks.